FHead/HcalNoiseCMS/NoiseTreeAnalysis/00README.txt

 HcalTimeSlew.h       -- HCAL QIE pulse delay as a function of amplitude.
 From HcalTimeSlew.C          CalibCalorimetry/HcalAlgos/interface/HcalTimeSlew.h.

+JetSummary.h         -- Summary of local (HBHE only) jet reconstruction.

+LeadingJetChannelSelector.h  -- Channel selector using the two leading jets.
+LeadingJetChannelSelector.icc

 NoiseTreeAnalysis.h  -- A data analysis class which can be used to NoiseTreeAnalysis.icc   histogram almost all variables in the TTree defined
                         by Yi Chen (with exception of event id variables,